rrousselGit/analyzer_buffer/README.md

 Using this syntax, generated code will automatically use import prefixes as defined by the user.

-See [CodeBuffer](https://pub.dev/documentation/code_buffer/latest/code_buffer/CodeBuffer-class.html) for the full list of methods available.
+See [AnalyzerBuffer](https://pub.dev/documentation/analyzer_buffer/latest/analyzer_buffer/AnalyzerBuffer-class.html) for the full list of methods available.

 ### Dynamic content and loops

-`CodeBuffer.write` supports a custom String interpolation, for the sake of passing non-static content.
+`AnalyzerBuffer.write` supports a custom String interpolation, for the sake of passing non-static content.

 The syntax is `#{{name}}` (without a package name), followed by passing